 Give us a call or drop by anytime, we endeavour to answer all enquiries within 24 hours on business days.

-The STORMPROTECTOR by PROTECTOR is a dual chamber stormwater treatment system full equipped with internal bypass and Coalesce filtration system.
-The system has a large retention and settle chamber to provide a smooth flow for the secondary chamber system to allow complete filtration to the needs required of your site.
-With a full range of sizing along with a wide range of inlet and discharge sizes, the Protector team can provide solutions for any of your stormwater retention and filtration needs with the STORMPROTECTOR series.
+The STORMPROTECTOR by PROTECTOR is a dual chamber storm-water treatment system fully equipped with internal bypass and Coalesce filtration system.
+The system has a large retention and settlement chamber to provide a smooth flow for the secondary chamber system thereby allowing complete filtration to the needs required of your site.
+With a full range of sizing along with a wide range of inlet and discharge sizes, the Protector team can provide solutions for any of your storm-water retention and filtration needs with the STORMPROTECTOR series.

 - Water enters through the flame dip inlet, preventing flammable gasses from entering the STORMPROTECTOR and providing non-turbulent inlet flow.

 - Water builds up in the Settlement chamber.
 As the stormwater level rises, the sediments settle in this chamber, to the bottom of the tank under the force of gravity.
 As the water level rises the water flows into the secondary chamber dropper pipe, but the heavier sediments remain.